 Format your SD cards after every shoot

-Getting into the habit of formatting your SD cards after every shoot will force you to back up your cards to a hard drive after every shoot.
-This habit will come in handy if you end up doing videography as a profession and the files on these cards are worth your career.
-Having a fresh, formatted card for each shoot also means your file names will start sequentially, for example: 0001.MP4, 0002.MP4, 0003.MP4 and so on.
+Getting into the habit of formatting your SD cards after every shoot will force you to back up your cards frequently.
+This is a good practice as the files on these cards are worth your career.
+Having a fresh card for each shoot also means your file names will start sequentially, for example: 0001.mp4, 0002.mp4, and so on.

 Format new SD cards in-camera before using them for the first time

-It is not necessary to format a new SD card before using it in the camera for the first time, but it is good practice to.
-This ensures that the card is cleared and ready, and can be written to by your camera, something that is good to know before you are out shooting.
+It is a good practice to format new SD cards before using it for the first time.
+This ensures that the card is cleared and ready, and can be written to by your camera.
 I like to think of it as acclimatizing the card to your camera, the same way you would get a new goldfish acclimatized to a new tank by leaving the fish in its plastic bag in the tank before setting it loose.

 Recovering files from a formatted SD card